 Statistical fact shows that as age increases, so does the likelihood of elderly drivers being involved in a collision.
 These accidents not only injure other people and damage property but can cause fatalities in the elderly drivers themselves.
 New Mexico requires drivers beginning at age 67 to renew their license every 4 years and drivers at and over age 75 to renew their license every year.
 This renewal also involves a required vision test, but not a written or road test.

 If you or a loved one has been involved in an accident caused by an elderly driver, you need help handling the legal ramifications.
-Hinkle Law Offices can help you get the compensation you deserve to pay for car repairs and medical expenses.
+Hinkle Law Offices, LLC. can help you get the compensation you deserve to pay for car repairs and medical expenses.
 You don’t have to face the aftermath of an accident alone; contact us today and we’ll start helping you put your life back together.